Lori2Lori/personal-website/content/2015-04-23-updating-content-on-server.md

 ---
 title : Updating content on server date : 2015-04-23
-description: Description of my server and of tools I use to manage it.
+description: Description of my server and of tools I use to manage it
 ---

 Finally, I've deployed my first website on my own [VPS](http://en.wikipedia.org/wiki/Virtual_private_server)!
 I use [Digital Ocean](https://www.digitalocean.com/?refcode=629046ed2b31) to host it and following tools to deploy and update: